Pinkuu108/Citizen_Reports_App/README.md

 # 🚀 Citizen Reports App – Spring Boot Project ✨

-Citizen Reports App is a Spring Boot MVC web application that delivers dynamic search and reporting capabilities for citizen plan data, with a strong emphasis on backend architecture and database-driven workflows.
+Citizen Reports App is a Spring Boot MVC web application designed to demonstrate backend-driven data processing and reporting workflows.

+The application loads dropdown filter values dynamically from the MySQL database, ensuring that no business data is hardcoded.
+Users can perform multi-criteria searches, and results are fetched in real time using Spring Data JPA.

+The system supports exporting filtered records into Excel (via Apache POI) and PDF (via OpenPDF).
+Generated reports are streamed to the browser for download and can also be sent as email attachments using Spring Boot Mail.

+This project primarily highlights backend concepts including database interaction, dynamic query construction, report generation, and email integration, while using a minimal frontend only for user interaction.

 🚀 Features
 🔹 Database-driven dropdown filters (no hardcoded values)